mr150/mlut/README.md

 Addons may contains any tools, utilities and styles.
 In the `core/utils/init.scss` module implemented a method to work with sets of utilities from addons.
 Addons now at the **preview** stage and in the future, may be moved to separate packages

 ## Getting Started ##
-There are 2 ways to start using Mlut:
+There are 2 ways to start using mlut:

 - assembled distributive
 - toolkit